HomeMy WebLinkAbout405.028 - Five Year Test ProceduresEffective Date: March 2005 Darla J. Scott, Supervising Fire Inspector

 PURPOSE

-This policy has been established to provide direction for contractors and sprinkler
+This policy has been established to provide direction to contractors and sprinkler

 system owners regarding the testing and certification of fire sprinkler systems for the